pspoerri/grib-viewer/README.md

 # WETTER-viewer

+Note: **This project is 100% AI generated.
+No guarantees.
+Best effort has been taken to validate the project.**

 Standalone viewer for NWP GRIB output.
 Point it at DWD opendata, the MeteoSwiss STAC, an S3 bucket, a web host, or a plain run-output folder — it buffers the GRIB locally and derives **everything online**